Dynamic Pricing and Matching for Two-Sided Queues: Model

-\emph{Example: Ride Hailing.\ } An application of the two-sided queueing model is the ride hailing system.
-In this system, the customer and server (drivers) types, as well as the matching compatibility graph, are determined by their geographical location.
+When a pair of customer and server is matched by the system, they both depart from the system.
+Since a customer is only compatible to a subset of server types, the system operator may have an incentive to hold some customers or servers in queue in order to achieve better matches in future. \emph{Example: Ride Hailing.\ } An application of the two-sided queueing model is in ride hailing systems.
+In such a system, the customer and server (drivers) types, as well as the matching compatibility graph, are determined by their geographical locations.
 A simple example with three regions is shown in Figure \ref{fig:ex_ride_hailing}.
-(Here, we ignore issues such as vehicle capacity and number of seats requested by customers, which may lead to additional customer and server types.)
-Based on the price quoted to customers, only a fraction of them who open the app will book a ride, which determines the customer arrival rate.
+(Here, we ignore issues such as vehicle capacity and number of seats requested by customers, which can be accounted for by creating additional customer and server types.)
+Based on the price and the waiting time quoted to customers, only a fraction of them who open the app will book a ride, which determines the customer arrival rate.
 Similarly, based on the price quoted to the drivers, they will choose whether or not to provide service.
-Thus, the arrival rate of customer and drivers are price dependent and is governed by the demand and supply curve of each region.
+Thus, the arrival rates of customer and drivers depend on price and wait time and are governed by the demand and supply curve of each region.
 Once a customer confirms the price and books a ride, the system operator can determine which driver (from what region) should be matched to the customer.
-If the driver accepts the ride request, then it immediately becomes unavailable for any other ride requests (departing from the system).
+If a driver accepts the ride request, then they immediately become unavailable for any other ride requests (departing from the system).
 After the ride is complete, the car becomes available again, possibly in a different region.
 A simplifying assumption in our model is that we treat a driver who completes the service and re-enters the system the same as a new arrival.